chiziuwaga/fixitforme-contractor/docs/Contractor_Onboarding_Guide.md

 2. **Enter your business phone number** (example: +1-555-123-4567)
 3. **Get SMS code** → Check your phone for the 6-digit verification code
 4. **Enter code** → You're automatically logged in and your contractor profile is created

+**Demo Mode: Use Secret Demo Codes**

+For instant access without SMS, use these demo codes:
+- **209741** - Experience the full onboarding process as a new contractor
+- **503913** - See established business features with minimal setup
+- **058732** - Jump directly to Scale tier premium features
+- **002231** - Explore multi-trade contractor coordination

 **Alternative: WhatsApp Activation**